 Why are some hairs different than others?

 Seriously though, there’s really nothing you can do to make your “baby hairs” grow out.
 Their size and shape are determined by the genetics of your hair follicle.
-Some types of hairs are “programmed” to only grow so think and so long.
+Some types of hairs are “programmed” to only grow so thick and so long.
 You can read more about it in our post on “Why Armpit Hairs Don’t Grow Down To Your Knees.”

 I’m sorry that we can’t recommend a product to help you battle baby hairs, but if they really bother you you might consider have electrolysis or laser hair removal.